 The designated senior member of staff with Lead Responsibility for Safeguarding issues is the Director of HR & Student Support Services ext.
-6240, or in his/her absence a deputy designated safeguarding lead.
-All Designated Safeguarding Leads and their Deputies are required to be level 3 safeguarding trained.
+6240, or in his/her absence a Strategic Safeguarding Lead.
+The Designated Safeguarding Lead and their Deputies are required to be Level 3 safeguarding trained.

-4.2 Deputy Designated Safeguarding Leads should:
+4.2 Strategic Safeguarding Leads should:

-- Report to the senior member of staff with Lead Responsibility - Know how to make an appropriate referral - Be available to provide advice and support to other staff on issues relating to Safeguarding - Have particular responsibility to be available to listen to children and adults at risk studying at the College - Ensuring that all completed paperwork is recorded on the safeguarding database. - Ensure that they attend Level 2 safeguarding training every two years and that they read all safeguarding updates from the Safeguarding Lead.
+- Report to the senior member of staff with Lead Responsibility - Know how to make an appropriate referral - Be available to provide advice and support to other staff on issues relating to Safeguarding - Have particular responsibility to be available to listen to children and adults at risk studying at the College - Ensuring that all completed paperwork is recorded on the safeguarding database - Ensure that they complete Level 3 safeguarding training every two years and that they read all safeguarding updates